Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 - Bring along some friends.
 You may be surprised to find that kids who drag their feet on the trail will be hopping, skipping, and running with a friend by their side.
 Parents can benefit from friends on the trail as well.

 - Choose hikes with kid appeal.
 Hiking through the woods and up mountains is fun, but my kids were always suckers for meandering boardwalks, swimming holes, big boulders, and waterfalls.
-What are your kids drawn to in the woods?
+Ask yourself what your kids are drawn to in the woods, and find hikes that fit the bill.
+It’s also a good idea to do loop hikes instead of out-and-back trails, as the kids will never know what’s around the corner, and before they know it – there’s the car!

 - Have a trail-side picnic.
 A picnic is more than just food.
 It’s a time for kids to relax, recharge, and explore.
-Sometimes we bring sandwiches – sometimes it’s hot chocolate and a read-aloud, but we all agree that break time is one of the best parts of the hike.
+Sometimes we bring sandwiches – sometimes it’s hot chocolate and a read-aloud, but we all agree that break time is one of the best parts of our family hike!

 - Try letterboxing or geocaching.
 These treasure hunts are what really got our kids into hiking.
 Thank you to whoever invented these super-fun activities for outdoor adventurers.
 If you haven’t tried them yet, your family is in for a treat.